Seattle Bucket List - 50 Things You Must Do In The Emerald City

 If you happen to be visiting Seattle between the months of April and October, you really must add a whale watching cruise to your Seattle bucket list.
-The resident Orca’s are iconic to this region and they are simply incredible to watch in the ocean.
-This cruise actually departs from Friday Harbor and not Seattle but if you haven’t seen a killer whale in real life, you need to experience this, at least once in your life.
+The resident Orca’s (Killer Whale’s) are iconic to this region and they are simply incredible to watch in the ocean.

 33. Elysian Brewing

 35. Pyramid Alehouse

 36. Canon Bar

 The Canon Bar over on 12th Avenue is consistently in the running for Best Cocktail Bar in America every year and boasts having the largest spirit collection in the western hemisphere.
 They produce creative and cutting edge cocktails and we particularly enjoyed the ‘Bright Idea’, which is a concoction of tequila, watermelon, pomegranate, lemon and… IPA!
 It comes served in a light bulb shaped glass of course.

 Beecher’s Handmade Cheese pride themselves in using locally sourced milk and keeping their cheese free from artificial ingredients.
 They use traditional methods to make their cheese just as cheese-makers have done so for thousands of years.
 You can see their traditional methods in action at the Seattle store located across from Pike Place Market.
 They do serve lunch here and we recommend their “World’s Best Mac & Cheese” (it really is), or a serving of cheese curds.